 - Catfish symbolises a rich life and surplus.

 Certain rules are also observed when eating fish on Lunar New Year:

 - It is considered unlucky to turn over the fish after eating one side,

 - The head of the fish should point towards elders or distinguished guests as a sign of respect,

 - In the south of China, only the middle of the fish is eaten on New Year’s Eve.
 The head and tail are eaten the next day in a symbol of completeness.

 3. Glutinous rice balls – a symbol of family reunion

-As we have learned, one of the most important aspects of celebrating Chinese New Year is being reunited with family around the dinner table.
+As we have learned, one of the most important aspects of celebrating Lunar New Year is being reunited with family around the dinner table.
 Glutinous rice balls are one of the lucky foods that symbolise this familial relationship, also eaten during the Lantern Festival.
 The round shape of the food is symbolic of completeness and the reunion of family, coming full circle to be together.
 The dough is made from glutinous rice powder, stuffed with brown sugar, bean paste, and different fruits and nuts before boiling.